KotikNikita/SNA_project/README.md

-# SNA_project
+# Islands and Main Path Approach
-Repo for Implemention Islands and Main Path Approach algorithms for Communities
+This repository will contain the code for implementing the [Islands]([https://link-url-here.org](http://vlado.fmf.uni-lj.si/pub/networks/Doc/Sunbelt/islands.pdf)) and [Main Path Approach](https://arxiv.org/pdf/cs/0309023.pdf) algorithms on python 3.
+It is also planned to present the results of applying the algorithm on the Patent citation network and compare them with the results from the article.